Accessibility statement, dated 23-11-2021

 - Two experts were involved to verify accessibility, neither of whom were part of the building team.

-- Accessibility will be submitted to a formal investigation to ensure WCAG-EM standards are met.
-This will involve an examination of functional and technical features as well as editorial aspects.
-Should there be any difficulties these will be resolved once and for all.
+- A formal audit has been done to ensure WCAG-EM standards are met.
+This involved an examination of functional and technical features as well as editorial aspects.
+Our team are working hard to resolve any issues identified by the audit (see below).

 - Expert knowledge of accessibility will be kept up to standard and applied when needed by our staff.